Wanderers-Of-The-Rift/wotr-mod/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community coordinators responsible for enforcement using the google form found [here](link).
-All complaints will be reviewed and investigated promptly and fairly.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the PM team using the reporting form provided in the discord.
+The Project Leadership (PL) and Moderation team will review and investigate all complaints promptly, fairly, and with discretion.

-All community coordinators are obligated to respect the privacy and security of the reporter of any incident.
+All members of the PL and Moderation team are committed to respecting the privacy and safety of anyone who reports an incident.
+Retaliation against reporters will not be tolerated.

 ## Enforcement Guidelines

-Community coordinators will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+The PL and Moderation team will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

 ### 1. Correction

 **Community Impact:** Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.

-**Consequence:** A private, written warning from community coordinators, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
+**Consequence:** A private, written warning from a member of the Moderation team, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
 A public apology may be requested.

 ### 2. Warning

 **Community Impact:** A violation through a single incident or series of actions.

-**Consequence:** A warning with consequences for continued behavior.
-No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
-This includes avoiding interactions in community spaces as well as external channels like social media.
-Violating these terms may lead to a temporary or permanent ban.
+**Consequence:** A formal warning issued by the PL and Moderation team.
+The individual may be temporarily restricted from certain channels or forums.
+Continued violations may result in escalation to a temporary ban.
+Guidance will be provided on how to re-engage with the community appropriately.

 ### 3. Temporary Ban